luuisotorres/fastapi-iris-predictor/README.md

 ## Environment Variables

-This project requires the following environment variables, defined in the `.env` file:
+This project requires the following environment variables, defined in the `.env` file.

+The `.env.example` file serves as a template with example values, but you must create a `.env` file for local development and to run the application.

 | Variable               | Description                          |
 |-------------------------|--------------------------------------|